mppproject/libmpp/README.md

 Running the installer

-Once the required package has been installed, we can now begin with the installation without any problem :)

-We will start by making the file executable by typing
+Before running the installer, we need to make it executable by typing:

         chmod 777 mpp.install